section-engineering-education/engineering-education/content/articles/model-explanation-with-dalex/index.md

 ![Variable contribution](/engineering-education/model-explanation-with-dalex/variable-contribution.png)

-The output shows how each variable in the dataset contributed to the model performance (overall model).
-The contributions are from the least to highest contribution. `day_of_week` variable has the least contribution. `emp.var.rate` variable has the highest contribution.
+The output shows how each variable in the dataset contributed to the model performance.
+The contributions are from the least to highest contribution. `day_of_week` variable has the least contribution while the `emp.var.rate` variable has the highest contribution.

 We can also show the variable contribution using a plot diagram.